Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence Counselling

 attitude to risk taking, problems with taking risks, what is my self-reflection, what to do when I am self-absorbed, how to increase confidence

 Our Need For Validation, Approval, Affirmation, Reassurance, Confirmation, Permission, Recognition, Appreciation, Praise, Attention, Adoration, Admiration, Adulation, Acceptance Most of us enjoy approval from certain people, need validation of our worth (and this can date back to very early connections and bonding patterns).
 This can also help motivate us.
 We all need feedback, support, validation, to be appreciated & receive the right sort of attention from others, over-relying on others to make us feel good (and even if we get it we may tell ourself we don't deserve it).
 Essential to our growth, we all need recognition, reassurance, appreciation & approval.
 We need others to validate and value us, show interest in us, be proud in us, validate our worth.
 We need contact and people to like us, love us, be there for us, support us, yet confuse this with approval.
 We may make these needs over-important and how we seek it, receive it, whether in healthy, unhealthy ways impacts upon us...
-Highly dependent on others for our self-esteem, we may too often expect approval, recognition, affirmation, etc. and become disappointed when not received.
+Highly dependent on others for our self-esteem, we may too often expect approval, recognition, affirmation, etc. and become disappointed when not received and this may feed our sense of insecurity.
 One challenge may be to savour compliments without wanting, needing approval.
 Dating back to old wounds, we may fear people won't like us, struggle to say what we want, feel and become so dependent on approval, reassurance.
 We may seek out approval too often for our own comfort, ending up playing things safe, or become dependent on the people we seek approval from and when we don't get our approval "fix" (having what some people call an approval addiction), we may deflate.
 Yet we may make approval-giving the job of others, overlooking that it is also our role to value ourself, validating our own intrinsic worth.
 We may be out of contact with what we want, struggling at times to connect to our "this is me" sense, to define our own worth, without attaching it to what others think.
 However if we do begin to focus on what we want, this may give us time to think, which for some we may flee from.
 Confidence counselling & self-esteem therapy can look at what may lay behind your need for approval, recognition, appreciation, admiration, adoration or adulation (see also Possible indicators of being needy), including ways you can, at times, give yourself "internal gratification", good feedback, take care of your own needs and give this approval to yourself, without always having to look from outside of us.
 Analysing things, some may also expect our needs to be met without saying, asking for what we need including in our relationship.
-If we don't get these needs met in our relationship or marriage, we may withdraw or seek sexual encounters elsewhere to validate our worth.
+If we don't get these needs met in our relationship or marriage, we may withdraw, use sex for validation or seek sexual encounters elsewhere to validate our worth.
 We may try to be nice or please to get appreciation, validation from others as a form of control.
 Yet we may feel unappreciated by others and angry on the inside.
 Being nice because it makes us feel good inside has a different quality to it.
 How love & approval gets played out in our relationship, marriage, may be worth observing.
 What we do when we are not heard, seen, appreciated or met , especially in our relationship, and whether we are able to appreciate others appreciation without depending on it, may be challenging, affecting our relationship style, as may trusting, appreciating & being proud of our self, who we are & what we do, acknowledging that we are enough, having gratitude.

 What you think of me is none of my business.Wayne Dyer